Let’s Get Flexible: Reaching Your Goals With Mobility And Flexibility Exercises

 - stabilising (strengthening)

 Soft tissues: Foam rolling is like giving yourself a massage.
 It may be painful to start off with, but hitting the key areas (Click here) consistently will make it a more enjoyable experience.
-It will lead to decreased tightness post workout and help speed up recovery.
+It will lead to decreased tightness post-workout and help speed up recovery.

 Stretching: If you are already particularly bendy, then stretching will not be an essential part of your mobility work.
-If you do pull up stiff or tight after a workout, some gentle quick (30 secs – 1 min) stretching before your warm up or a longer stretch (1 min+) post workout will do wonders for your recovery.
+If you do pull up stiff or tight after a workout, some gentle quick (30 secs – 1 min) stretching before your warm up or a longer stretch (1 min+) post-workout will do wonders for your recovery.

-Stabilising: Once new range of motion is created it is important to teach the body to use it safely and effectively.
+Stabilising: Once the new range of motion is created it is important to teach the body to use it safely and effectively.
 If you don’t use it you lose it, and all the effort in the world on the foam roller, and stretching will be for nothing.
-Stability drills should be done slowly and controlled to train the muscle how to work safely and effectively through your added range.
-These should be done before your workout with and emphasis on preparing the body for movement rather than warming up the body.
+Stability drills should be done slowly and controlled to train the muscle on how to work safely and effectively through your added range.
+These should be done before your workout with an emphasis on preparing the body for movement rather than warming up the body.